ALib C++ Library

 Here is a sample code deriving from this class:

-// Derive a class from singleton, providing its name as template parameter:
+// Derive a class from singleton, providing its name as the template parameter:

 class MyClass : public alib::Singleton<MyClass>